The work of the History Committee is to ensure that the history, memories, and former personnel of the Service are not discarded or forgotten.

 Administrative and Program Support: Administrative and program support for the Committee is provided by the NCTC, as approved by the NCTC Director.
 Such support includes funding the Core Committee¡¦s travel expenses; reimbursement of volunteers¡¦ expenses associated with Committee activities based on prior approval; making arrangements for meetings, developing agendas, recording and distributing minutes of meetings; providing technical preservation assistance; preparing position papers and recommendations for consideration by the Director; and other routine administrative support.

-Heritage Committee Members
+History Committee Members

 Chairman: Charlie Wooley